AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 This modifier completely changes the rule behavior.
 If it is applied, the rule will not block the request.
 The response is going to be modified instead.

 > #### Please note
-> You will need some knowledge of regular expressions to use this modifier
+> You will need some knowledge of regular expressions to use this modifier.

+> #### Compatibility with different versions of AdGuard
+> Rules are supported by AdGuard for Windows, Mac, Android and by the AdGuard's Firefox add-on.
+> This type of rules don't work in other browsers extension, because it is unable to modify content on network level.

 ###### `replace` rules features